amitrke/amitrke/README.md

 In my free time
 - 🔭 I learn how to create Simple Mobile and Web Applications.
-- 🌱 Learn Cloud related technologies.
+- 🌱 Learn Cloud-related technologies.
-- 👯 I’m looking to collaborate on developing free and open-source Mobile Apps.
+- 👯 I want to collaborate on developing free and open-source Mobile Apps.
 <!--
 **amitrke/amitrke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.